Broken Cisterns

 Jeremiah 2:13 - “For my people have done two evil things: They have abandoned me - the fountain of living water.
 And they have dug for themselves cracked cisterns that can hold no water at all!

-The prophet Jeremiah used the illustration of “broken cisterns” to point out the extreme foolishness of God's people, Israel.
-Jeremiah didn’t just think up this illustration as sermon filler.
-The Lord Himself originated and used this picture when He spoke to His people through Jeremiah (v 1-2 & 4-5).
-The message was given as a rebuke to people who were no longer totally committed to their God.
-And that message certainly can be applied to believers today.
+The prophet Jeremiah used the illustration of “broken cisterns” to show the foolishness of God’s people, Israel.
+This wasn’t just an illustration Jeremiah came up with on his own; the Lord Himself used this image when speaking to His people through Jeremiah (Jeremiah 2:1-2 & 4-5).
+The message served as a rebuke to those who had turned away from full devotion to God, and this message still applies to believers today.

 Is it possible that some Christians today are guilty of this same thing?
 Have we become so accustomed to the Living Water that we've wandered away from the Fountain to search for tasty water elsewhere?
 Have we foolishly built our own cisterns?